Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 3. Multi-Generational Stewardship of Equity and Property
 4. Valuing and Rewarding the Entire Cycle of Emergence
 5. Defining and Producing Value, and Eliminating Waste
-6. The Role of Currency and Money
+6. The Proper Use of Currency and Money
 7. The Proper Use of Debt
 8. Regenerative Work, Meaningful Livelihoods, and Purposeful Engagement
 9. Technological Advancement and Human Flourishing